malaalam/ROSeq/README.md

 The [tung2017](https://www.ncbi.nlm.nih.gov/pubmed/28045081) dataset was downloaded from [jdblischak](https://github.com/jdblischak/singleCellSeq)'s Repository.
 Bulk RNA-seq read count data was extracted from **bulk_reads_per_sample.txt**, while single cell RNA-seq read count data was extracted from **molecules.txt**.
 (See R code in the Release Subsection of the repository.)

+## Troubleshooting

+In case of any issues, please access the original MATLAB code which has been used to build the Graphical Interface.
+The file *initializeGUI.m* is the entry point to the code.
+Run it (press F5 button) and debug!
+If the problem is not solved, feel free to start an *issue* here.